 The Exchange and DOI expect issuers to adhere to the QHP certification timeline.
-The Exchange requires issuers, including QDP issuers, to submit complete QHP applications by the initial binder submission deadline on 6/3/2020 and to make necessary updates to the QHP application prior to the last deadline for issuer submission on 8/22/2020.
+The Exchange requires issuers, including QDP issuers, to submit complete QHP applications by the initial binder submission deadline on 6/3/2021 and to make necessary updates to the QHP application prior to the last deadline for issuer submission on 8/24/2021.

 All issuers must obtain Health Insurance Oversight System (HIOS) product and plan IDs using HIOS.
-Access to the Nevada Health Link SBE Platform remains unchanged from plan year 2020.
+Access to the Nevada Health Link SBE Platform remains unchanged from plan year 2021.
 Issuers must have each user complete the SSHIX Acceptable Use Agreement to gain access to the system.
 The SBE Platform is used to review and verify the accuracy of plan data.
 Issuers applying for QHP certification will use the National Association of Insurance Commissioners' System for Electronic Rate and Form Filing (SERFF) to collect plan data, which may include copies of the QHP templates, and any data submitted by issuers applying for QHP certification.

 All issuers applying for QHP certification will be able to view plan data in the Plan Preview environment in order to identify and correct data submission errors before the final QHP application data submission deadline.
 Issuers will be able to view their plan data after SSHIX transfers the QHP data from SERFF to Nevada Health Link SBE Platform.
 Issuers should utilize the Plan Preview environment to verify that their plan display reflects their approved filings.
+All plans must be verified in the Nevada Health Link SBE Platform by 8/30/2021, as reflected in Table 1.1, Proposed QHP Data Submission and Certification Timeline for Plan Year 2022.